JoelRunevic/a2perf-benchmark-submission/README.md

-# rlperf_benchmark_submission
+# a2perf-benchmark-submission
-Template for submitting to the RLPerf benchmark for autonomous agents
+Template for submitting to the A2Perf benchmark for autonomous agents